kavimaluskam/leetcode-collection/content/1_two-sum.md

 ### Trial 2

-Based on *trial 1*, we can enhance the solution by preparing a hash map (`dict` in python).
+Based on *Trial 1*, we can enhance the solution by preparing a hash map (`dict` in python).
 Hence we loop through each element `x` in the list, and check for element `target - x` in the hash map.
 As look up in hash map is atomic, the time complexity of the algorithm improved to `O(n)`.
 While the hash